Visa Purchase Return Authorization Mandate

 The successful implementation of this mandate will be a good thing for merchants, who should welcome any changes that reduce the likelihood of chargebacks.
 Of course, complying with its requirements may involve a learning curve.
 Your procedures around handling refunds will have to be adjusted, and on a technical level, some point-of-sale systems may not be set up to process return authorizations as separate transactions.

 Since the final deadline passed on April 14, 2020, issuing banks have been able to file chargebacks against return transactions that do not include a purchase return authorization from the merchant.
 Additional enforcement mechanisms (mainly non-compliance fees) went into effect on July 1, 2020.
 It is essential for any new merchant to understand the requirements of this mandate to avoid unnecessary problems, and for any merchant who hasn't yet brought their business into compliance to do so as soon as possible, lest they face consequences for non-compliance.

 What’s Different about Processing Returns Now?

-Here’s an interesting thing that can happen when a return authorization is processed as its own individual transaction: the return can be declined.
-This would usually occur when the card the original transaction was made with expires or otherwise becomes invalid.
+Here’s an interesting thing that can happen when a return authorization is processed as its own individual transaction: The return can be declined.
+This typically occurs when the card the original transaction was made with expires or otherwise becomes invalid.